FK Podrinje Janja

 FK Podrinje Janja (Serbian Cyrillic: ФК Пoдpињe Jaњa) is a football club from the town of Janja, Bosnia and Herzegovina.
 It is one of the oldest clubs in the country.

 Players

-Many players begin their career in the club, but perhaps the most famous of all is Savo Milošević that after playing in Podrinje signed with Belgrade's FK Partizan.
-Afterwards having a worldwide famous career and being Serbian international footballer.
+Many players begin their career in the club.
+One famous example is Savo Milošević, who after playing in Podrinje signed with Belgrade's FK Partizan.
+Following, Savo had a worldwide famous career as a famous Serbian international footballer.